-This course provides the student with theory and administration of general respiratory therapy therapies.
+This course provides the student with theory and administration of general respiratory care therapies.
 All aerosol drug therapies, bronchial hygiene therapies & lung inflation therapies will be presented.
-All aspect of airway management will also be covered.
-Introduction to BIPAP/CPAP modalities will be presented.
-Case studies & therapist drive protocols will be applied to all of the therapies.
-The lab portion of this course will teach the theories and concepts that the student will need to apply these skills in a clinical situation.
-Prerequisite: Completion of first semester RESP courses
+All aspects of airway management will also be covered.
+Case studies & therapist driven protocols will be applied to all of the therapies.
+The lab portion of this course will teach the theories and concepts that the student will need to apply these skills in a clinical situation Prerequisite: Completion of first semester RESP courses